Freiburg im Breisgau: Religion

 Freiburg belonged to Austria until 1805 and remained Catholic, although surrounding villages like Haslach, Opfingen, Tiengen, and the surrounding land ruled by the Margrave of Baden became Protestant as a result of the Reformation.
 The city was part of the Diocese of Konstanz until 1821.
 That same year, Freiburg became an episcopal see of the Roman Catholic Archdiocese of Freiburg.
 Due to a dispute between the government of Baden and the Holy See, the archbishop officially took office in 1827.

 The borders of the archdiocese correspond with the borders of the former province of Baden and the former Margraviate of Hohenzollern.
-The cathedral, in which the Bishop resides, is Freiburg Minster.
-Also part of the ecclesiastical province of Freiburg are the suffragan dioceses of Mainz and Rottenburg-Stuttgart.
+The cathedral, in which the bishop resides, is Freiburg Minster.
+Also, part of the ecclesiastical province of Freiburg are the suffragan dioceses of Mainz and Rottenburg-Stuttgart.

 Until 1929, the dioceses of Limburg and Fulda also belonged to this ecclesiastical province.
-The Archbishop of Freiburg holds the title of metropolitan and the German headquarters of the Caritas International is in Freiburg.
+The Archbishop of Freiburg holds the title of metropolitan and the German headquarters of the link to Caritas Germany is in Freiburg.

 Saint George (the flag of Freiburg has the cross of George), Lambert of Maastricht and the catacomb saint, Alexander, are the patron saints of Freiburg.
 Many works of art depicting these saints are in the Freiburg Minster, on the Minster square, just as in the museums and archives of the city, including some by Hans Baldung Grien, Hans Holbein the Younger and Gregorius Sickinger.

 In 1805, with the attack of Breisgau on the Grand Duchy of Baden by a Catholic ruler, many Protestants moved into the city.
-Since 2007, any Protestants who are not part of a ‘free church’ belong to the newly founded deanery of Freiburg as part of the parish of Südbaden which in itself is a part of the Landeskirche Baden.
+Since 2007, any Protestants who are not part of a 'free church' belong to the newly founded deanery of Freiburg as part of the parish of Südbaden which in itself is a part of the Landeskirche Baden.

 The seat of the Evangelical Lutheran Church in Baden, a free Lutheran church, is situated in Freiburg.
-There are multiple other free Protestant churches: e.g. the Calvary Chapel or Chrischona International.
+There are multiple other free Protestant churches: e.g., the Calvary Chapel or Chrischona International.
 An old congregation has existed in Freiburg since the late 1900s, which utilises the old monastery church of the Ursulines in the black monastery at the border of the old city center.
 The Catholic Church of St. Maria Schutz has been made available for Masses by Greek, Serbian, Russian and Rumanian Orthodox congregations.